ZYW-Mia/The-Social-Network-Analysis-of-US-Academic-Anthropology-2022/index.md

 # The Social Network Graph
-# The Word Map
+# The Global Map of QS Anthoropology Rank
-# The Corralation Analysis with QS Anthoropology
+# The Corralation Analysis with QS Anthoropology Rank
-# The Distrubution
+# The Distrubution Comparision between 1976 and 2022

 You can use the [editor on GitHub](https://github.com/ZYW-Mia/The-Social-network-of-US-Academic-Anthropology-2022/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.